-In the battle between art and power, exemplified in this novel between Shostakovich and the Communist Party of Soviet Russia, music is represented as a means of propaganda and control in the glorifying pieces written in honour of the revolution, as a means of subverting that propaganda, and as a pure art form, free from the petty politics of history.
+Overall, music is represented in Barnes’ novel on at least three different levels.
+It is a means of propaganda and control, a means of subverting that propaganda, and a pure art form, free from the petty politics of history.

-In relation to the idea of subversion, Shostakovich is thought to have exploited the abstractions of music to introduce irony and mockery into his supposedly glorifying works.
+Shostakovich is thought to have exploited the abstractions of music in order to introduce irony and mockery into his supposedly glorifying works.
 Barnes’ novel describes Shostakovich’s triumph at the hidden meaning in his Fifth Symphony, perhaps one of his greatest works:

 This pessimism is tempered by the moments of the novel where the greatness and purity of music are celebrated:

 When all else failed, when there seemed to be nothing but nonsense in the world, he held to this: that good music, and great music was impregnable.
 You could play Bach’s preludes and fugues at any tempo, with any dynamics, and they would still be great music, proof even against the wretch who brought ten thumbs to the keyboard.
 And in the same way, you could not play such music cynically.

 So what is music in relation to Power?
 A battleground for competing ideologies, or a pure and timeless form that outlives its formative conditions?